Ozark, Missouri: Economy

 Ozark was home to Simclar Interconnect Technologies, a 100000 sqft Simclar Group factory, providing backplane fabrication for telecommunications and data communications customers.
 In 2007, Simclar moved 115 jobs to Ozark from Springfield, lured by a "tax incentive under which the company donated $1 million to a local not-for-profit corporation, which in turn will buy buildings, machinery and equipment and lease them back to Simclar."
 In 2012, Los Angeles-based private equity firm Balmoral Funds LLC acquired the Ozark plant as part of an agreement that included plants in Hialeah, Florida and Matamoros, Mexico.
 The company was renamed Concurrent Manufacturing Solutions LLC.

 The Springfield/Ozark Mountain Ducks were an independent baseball team playing in the Central Baseball League from 1998 to 2003; Price Cutter Park, which was built in early 1999, was their home field.

 In 2011, B&B Theatres built a cinema between Ozark and Nixa along Route 14.

 The Belltower Chapel, originally the Ozark Christian Church, was built in 1912 and is located off of the Historic Courthouse Square in Ozark; since its 21st-century renovation it serves as a venue for weddings and other events.

 Education

 Public education in Ozark is administered by the Ozark R-VI School District.
 This includes, Ozark High School, Ozark Junior High School, Ozark Middle School, 4 elementary schools, and a preschool.
+The school's mascot is Ozzie the tiger.
+The Ozark Tigers have a notorious rivalry with the neighboring town's Nixa Eagles.

 Ozark has a public library, the Christian County Library.

+Parks and Recreation

+Ozark has three parks, including the Finley River Park, Garrison Springs Community Forest, and Neal Grubaugh Park.
+Finley River Park is the largest of the parks, within it is five baseball fields, the Ozark Boosters Club Arena, playgrounds, and a soccer field.
+It takes its name after the Finley River, which it is situated by.

+There are a variety of trails running through Ozark, one of them being the Chadwick Flyer trail, which follows the route of the historic train.

+Other facilities dedicated to recreation include the Ozark Community Center, also known as The OC.
+The OC hosts an indoor pool, gym and training facilities, as well as a daycare program.
+Grubaugh Municipal Pool is located next to Neal Grubaugh Park.